 Typical scenarios of a user's digital journey or showing full service touchpoints can provide a discussion point and highlight gaps.
 The example here is from Sky's remote recording function.
 More detailed journeys have included deeper analysis covering users' needs, feelings & pain points.

-Flows show internal processes as well as user's interactions, so provide a more technical viewpoint.
-Example is Sky ID forgotten password flow and corresponding user screens.
+Flows show internal processes as well as user's interactions, so provide a more technical viewpoint and useful in re-design projects and highlight problem areas.
+The example here is a Sky ID forgotten password flow with corresponding user interaction screens.

 High level sitemaps can be used to review a site's IA, illustrate a new proposed structure and of course document a site redesign.
 This example is from the Axa Wealth site redesign project.

-Detailed annotated screen layouts are essential to document layouts and interactions for the development team, particularly in more complex software banking and finance projects, using mostly Axure as well as Omnigraffle.
+Detailed annotated screen layouts are essential to document layouts and interactions for the development team, particularly in more complex software in banking and finance projects that I've been involved in, using mostly Axure and Omnigraffle.

 User profiles, whether generated from primary research or composed by educated guesses, are a useful reminder of priorities in the design process.
 This example was one of three personas for a financial services project where I analysed the data patterns from individual user interviews (Visual design credit to graphic designer).